 Glasgow Life takes its employees' health, safety, and welfare at work, very seriously.
-It's comprehensive Maximising Attendance Policy supports employees whilst at work, when off sick, and when returning to work.
+It's comprehensive Attendance Management Policy supports employees whilst at work, when off sick, and when returning to work.
 The following information applies to all employees.

-1. Sick Pay Provisions
+1. Sick Pay Provisions.

 A day of sickness is defined as a day that the employee is not capable of attending work due to illness.
 This includes absence from work due to an industrial injury or disease.
-When absent due to sickness, an employee will normally receive 'Sickness Allowance' from the organisation and either:
+When absent due to sickness, an employee will normally receive 'Sickness Allowance' from the Company and either:

-- 'Statutory Sick Pay (SSP)' from the Organisation; or - 'Incapacity Benefit' from Department for Work and Pension (DWP).
+- 'Statutory Sick Pay (SSP)' from the Company; or - 'Incapacity Benefit/Employee Support and Allowance' from Jobcentre Plus.